sorenson/360_wordpress_plugin/README.markdown

 Individual users can also enter their own Sorenson 360 credentials from their profile page.

-Please note that the Sorenson 360 WordPress plugin requires PHP 5 or above.
+Please note that the Sorenson 360 WordPress plugin requires PHP 5 or above and currently supports up to Wordpress 2.6.

+This project is not actively supported by Sorenson Media.
+If you would like to upgrade it to a newer version of Wordpress we would be happy to review any pull requests for code updates.

+Thank you,

 The Sorenson Media Team